justincalleja/justincalleja.github.io/source/_posts/elixir-streams-reload.md

 ## How to fetch Github organization repos and their pagination

 We will only be concerned with a single endpoint from Github's API in this post, namely, *listing the repositories of a specific organization*.
-So lets start off with the [elixir-lang](https://github.com/elixir-lang) organization.
+So let's start off with the [elixir-lang](https://github.com/elixir-lang) organization.
 If you open the following in a browser: [https://api.github.com/orgs/elixir-lang/repos](https://api.github.com/orgs/elixir-lang/repos), you should get back something like:

 ```json
 [